-The phase angle calculation uses the following algorithm:
+Figure 16 shows the algorithm used in the calculation of the RBSPICE phase angle.

 Level 3 Pitch Angle and Pressure (PAP) Processing Algorithms

 Level 3 differential flux data is used in the calculation of the Level 3 PAP data products by utilizing the pitch angle data from each telescope and a predefined set of pitch angle bins with centers at 7.5, 20, 30, 40, 50, 60, 70, 80, 90, 100, 110, 120, 130, 140, 150, 160, and 172.5 degrees.
 Part of the binning of the differential flux provides the ability to calculate partial moments of the distributions.
 The calculated species-specific moments include the perpendicular and parallel partial particle pressures, density for a select set of energy channels, the omnidirectional differential flux for each energy channel, and fully integrated particle flux over the entire energy range (Note: proceed with caution as this integrated particle flux includes noisy and background contaminated channels).